- SPRING 2023 ACADEMY SOCCER REGISTRATION.

 We may add locations depending on interest.

 For example, any player joining our program at U4 will train and play 6 years almost for free!!
 Any player joining our program at U6 will train and play 4 years almost for free!!
-These low fees are possible in part because our sponsors and bi-annual club fundraisers!
+These low fees are possible in part because our sponsors and possible fundraisers!
 Our goal is to create very aware, creative and sound technical players by the time they reach the age of 9.
 This is the foundation for players to love to stay in shape and practice sports for life!

 Note: Players are encouraged to sign for both seasons (Fall and Spring) but they can sign for individual seasons.